- 1. Who enforces the zoning by-law and who interprets its requirements?

 - 3. What if I believe that my neighbor is violating the zoning by-law?

-Anyone who violates a provision of the Zoning By-Law, or of any condition of a Variance, a Special Permit or a Special Permit with site plan review, shall be punishable by a fine of not more than one hundred dollars ($100) for each offense, except that the penalty for the removal of earth materials in violation of the By-Law shall be provided for in the General By-Laws of the Town of Lexington.
-Each day during which any portion of a violation continues under the provisions of Section 3.1 shall constitute a separate offense.
+Anyone who violates a provision of the Zoning Ordinance, or of any condition of a Variance, a Special Permit or a Special Permit with Site Plan Review, shall be punishable by a fine of not more than fifty dollars ($50) for each offense.
+A violation of the sign ordinance shall be punishable by a fine of not more than one hundred dollars ($100).
+Each day during which any portion of a violation continues shall constitute a separate offense.

 Simply call the Department of Municipal Inspections and we can tell you if a violation exists.
 If you wish to file a formal complaint for enforcement action, the complaint must be in writing.
 You will be informed of any action taken on your written complaint.